IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/environment_detector.md

 scanEntities(range: number) -> table
 ```

-Returns a table with all entities in the given range
+Returns a table with all entities in the given range.
-Coordinates are relativ and not absolute
+Coordinates are relative and not absolute.

 !!! example
     Example output for an entity: